PlatyPrograms/DnD-Combat-Tracker/README.md

 - 2018.03.09
   - Added an abbreviated reference system: assigns each creature a number that can be used to target them instead of the verbose name
   - Added the ability to load players from .json files to experimental branch
+- 2018.03.18
+  - Added the ability to add creatures mid-combat
+  - Added the ability to rename creatures mid-combat